Bilwir/retro-computer-portofolio/src/file-system/home/user/projects/04-glowbal.md

-## *Glowbal*
+## *Terror Arc*
-## 2020
+## 2025

-### • Agile, Design,
+### • Economy Redesign, Series Direction
-### • Accessibility, UI/UX, Web Dev
+### • MMOItems, MythicMobs

-As part of the university subject IT Project, I was required to produce an ePortfolio web app as part of a small group.
-We called our app Glowbal and built it with TypeScript, React, Express and employed an agile development process.
-I was a front end lead and wrote most of the UI components.
-I was also responsible for accessibility testing and ensuring users of all abilities could access our app.
+A rebrand of Terror Legends built to fix pay-to-win issues from the previous system.
+Terror Arc marked the point where I started pushing Terror Community toward a more serious, polished series direction.